ddemszky/framing-twitter/README.md

 }
 ```

 All the results as well as the plots in the paper were generated using the scripts in this repository.
-Due to Twitter's privacy policy, we are not able to share the original tweets, but we are sharing the **tweet IDs** under `data/tweet_ids`.
+Due to Twitter's privacy policy, we are not able to share the original tweets, but we are sharing the **tweet IDs** under `data/tweet_ids` and the scripts for obtaining the tweets and the followers of politicians (see below).

 ## *NEW!*